Make-School-Courses/SWE-2.1/README.md

 ### Resume & LinkedIn update

-**DUE DATE: 1 week after your internship/job ends**

-Update your Linkedin & Resume with your new work experience and share these updates with your advisor.

 ## Evaluation
 In order to pass this course, students must successfully complete:

-- Talk monthly with an advisor - either via phone, video chat, or messages
+- Talk monthly with coach - either via phone, video chat, or messages
 - Meet 80% of the deliverables
 - Obtained contact info + made a LinkedIn connection with 3+ co-workers.
 - Score more than a 1.5 on the [Blog Post and Writing Rubric](https://docs.google.com/document/d/1T1oqHFoRo0kl7mPUTFupmsoEkLYltKsVgtqyGKDaCgY/edit)